anhvu2889/miu-cs425-crs-web/README.md

-# Car Rental System - Front End Web
+# MIU - SWE Final Project: Car Rental System - Front End Web

+This repository contains the final project for the **SWE (Software Engineering)** course, part of the graduate Computer Science program at **Maharishi International University (MIU)**.

+---

 ## Overview
 The **Car Rental System (CRS)** front-end web application provides a user-friendly interface for managing car rental operations.
 It integrates seamlessly with the backend service to handle cars, customers, reservations, and rentals.